 For more information on fundraising take a look at our fundraising page.

 As a charity dedicated to achieving our mission of “Ending Homophobia, Empowering People” one of the ways we do this is with our campaigns!

 We have a number of on-going campaigns that we need people to support and be part of!
 Your involvement could be wearing purple to support and spread the message about Spirit day, it could be by spreading our message of “Ending Homophobia, Empowering People” within your communities.
 You could take part in the march at Pride or join us in our campaign events around Greater Manchester!

 You can find out more information about our current campaigns and how you can be involved here

-If you have any questions or suggestions regarding fundraising or how you can get involved with our campaigns you can contact Chloe our Youth Programme Co-ordinator on email@example.com.
+If you have any questions or suggestions regarding fundraising or how you can get involved with our campaigns or about starting your own, you can contact Chloe our Youth Programme Co-ordinator on email@example.com.